This is what you can expect in our article on Latino BBQ sauces:

 -

 Drain the jackfruit from the cans and remove the hard seeds.
-Use your hands or a fork to break the jackfruit into fibers.
+Shred the jackfruit into fibers using your hands or a fork.

 -

-In a pan, heat the olive oil over medium heat.
-Add the chopped onion and sauté until soft and translucent, about 3-4 minutes.
+Heat the olive oil in a pan over medium heat.
+Add the chopped onion and sauté for about 3-4 minutes, until softened and translucent.

 -